2D Barcodes

 Conversely, when a 2D Barcode is scanned at the Point of Sale (POS), it mirrors the conventional barcode’s functionality but goes a step further when accessed by a smartphone.
 It becomes a gateway to detailed product information or a bespoke brand webpage.
 The 2D code can link consumers to not just basic product details but also to a broad array of online resources and rich content, thereby enriching the consumer experience.

-To fully grasp the advantages and applications of 2D Barcodes, watch our informative videos.
+To fully grasp the advantages and applications of 2D Barcodes, read this informative guide.

 Free Trial

 We are now offering a free trial of 2D barcodes.
-Begin your FREE 30-day trial and get your first 2D barcode onto your products.
+Begin your FREE 3 MONTH trial and get your first 2D barcode onto your products.
 Just enter your product’s 12 or 13-digit GTIN.
-No credit card is required.

 More Information